degree9/enterprise/README.md

 The default shadow cljs config is for `app` and targets `node-script`, but also can support the `browser` target too (the config covers both options).

+### Install shadow CLJS

+Shadow CLJS is a dev dependency for npm in this repo.

+It might be easier to install it globally though:

+`$ npm install -g shadow-cljs`

 ### Shadow CLJS + Node + REPL

 First run `watch` to compile the needed JS file.